 Water cannot be disconnected because of health reasons, but water flow can be severely restricted.

 Energy and Water Ombudsman SA

 The Energy and Water Ombudsman SA is an independent body that can investigate and resolve disputes between customers and electricity, gas and water suppliers.
 The services are free to energy and water consumers in South Australia.
-Further information is available through their website, and you can contact them via:
+Further information:

 - online form

 - post - GPO Box 2947, Adelaide, 5001.

 Managing energy services at home: a guide to rights, contracts and bills - Australian Energy Regulator